 You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
-We do not require you to get referrals [insert if applicable: to go to network providers.
+You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.
+We do not require you to get referrals to go to network providers.